-Professor Sean Nolon teaches Civil Procedure, ADR, Negotiation, Environmental Dispute Resolution and the 1L Integration Initiative.
+Sean Nolon teaches Civil Procedure, Alternative Dispute Resolution, Negotiation, and Environmental Dispute Resolution.
 He is also the director of the nationally ranked Dispute Resolution Program.
-Prior to joining Vermont Law School, he directed the Land Use Law Center and served as the executive director of the Theodore W. Kheel Center on Environmental Solutions at Pace University School of Law.
-He has designed and taught courses at Vermont Law School, Pace Law School, Yale School of Forestry and Environmental Studies, University of Nevada-Las Vegas, Northeastern, Pepperdine and Dartmouth College.
-He is also an experienced litigator, mediator and arbitrator specializing in public policy, environmental, and complex commercial disputes.
+He has also designed and taught courses at Pace Law School, Yale School of Forestry and Environmental Studies, University of Nevada-Las Vegas, Northeastern, and Pepperdine.
+He is also an experienced ombuds, litigator, mediator and arbitrator specializing in labor and employment, public policy, environmental, and complex commercial disputes.

 Professor Nolon's scholarship has been cited by the Massachusetts Supreme Court.
-He is the author and co-author of numerous publications including: Land in Conflict: Managing and Resolving Land Use Disputes (Lincoln Institute, 2013) with Ona Fergosun and Patrick Field; and Environmental Dispute Resolution (In The Encyclopedia of Sustainability, Vol. 3: The Law and Politics of Sustainability, Berkshire Publishing) edited by Klaus Bosselmann, Daniel Fogel, and J. B. Ruhl.
+He is the author and co-author of numerous publications including: Land in Conflict: Managing and Resolving Land Use Disputes (Lincoln Institute, 2013) with Ona Fergosun and Patrick Field; and Environmental Dispute Resolution (In the Encyclopedia of Sustainability, Vol. 3: The Law and Politics of Sustainability, Berkshire Publishing) edited by Klaus Bosselmann, Daniel Fogel, and J. B. Ruhl; Arbitration and the Olympic Athlete, (In the Handbook of American Sports Law, Oxford University Press (2017) edited by Michael McCann.
 His articles have been published in the Florida Law Review, Cardozo Journal of Conflict Resolution, Idaho Law Review, Pace Law Review, and the Fordham Urban Law Journal.

 Professor Nolon conducts training programs on negotiation, mediation and environmental law for NGOs, private companies, local governments, state agencies domestically and internationally.
-Representative clients include: The Federal Deposit Insurance Corporation (FDIC), not-for-profits , foundations, municipalities, Natural Resource Conservation Service (NRCS) and the United States Department of Agriculture (USDA), Utah Property Rights Ombudsman, and The Environmental Commission of Trinidad and Tobago.
+Representative clients include: The Federal Deposit Insurance Corporation (FDIC), Dartmouth College, Scenic Hudson, the SURDNA Foundation, Vermont Legal Aid, Natural Resource Conservation Service (NRCS), the United States Department of Agriculture (USDA), Utah Property Rights Ombudsman, and The Environmental Commission of Trinidad and Tobago.

 In 2007, Professor Nolon received the Honors Award from the Environmental Law Section of the New York State Bar Association.
 In 2016, West publishing selected Bargaining for Development Post-Koontz: How the Supreme Court Invaded Local Government.
 67 Fla L. Rev. 171 (2015) as one of eighteen articles to be included in the 2016 Zoning and Planning Law Handbook.